 The School of Social Sciences is home to a vibrant academic community encompassing the disciplines of criminology, policing, sociology, psychology, politics and international relations.
-Many programmes have professional accreditation including from the Health and Care Professions Council, the College of Policing, the Chartered Institute of Housing and the British Psychological Society.
+Many programmes have professional accreditation including from the Health and Care Professions Council, the College of Policing and the Chartered Institute of Housing.
 At the School of Social Sciences our aim is to demonstrate the relevance and usefulness of social science as a tool for affecting change.

 Join the academic debate

-Using the School of Social Sciences as a forum for academic debate, students have the opportunity to explore important concepts such terrorism, gender, religion and domestic violence which can be considered from different psychological approaches and political ideologies.
+Using the School of Social Sciences as a forum for academic debate, you'll have the opportunity to explore important concepts such terrorism, gender, religion and domestic violence which can be considered from different psychological approaches and political ideologies.
 Special events, high-profile guests and student societies promote these debates.
-Most importantly, students are encouraged to develop their critical awareness and to shape and challenge contemporary social thought.
+Most importantly, you will be encouraged to develop your critical awareness and to shape and challenge contemporary social thought.

 Benefit from a culture or research